SchumacherFM/Anonygento/README.md

 Installation Instructions
 -------------------------
 1. Git clone it somewhere, symlink it into your Magento installation.
 (Script will be provided soon)
 2. Clear the cache, logout from the admin panel and then login again.
 3. Call the extension from from System -> Tools -> Anonygento (Currently not supported in version 0.0.1).
-3b.
-Call the extension via shell in the sit directory: php -f shell/anonygento.php
+4. Call the extension via shell in the `site` directory: `php -f shell/anonygento.php`

 Shell